Questions frequently asked about PACC Professional Certification

 - Pay the application fee

-The certification application may be filled out at your own pace, may be submitted by regular mail or by email, and must be complete, accurate, and legible.
+The certification application may be completed at your own pace, may be submitted by regular mail or by email, and must be complete, accurate, and legible.
 Contact Us to request your certification application package

 What is the application fee?

-The application fee is the same whether you are applying for an AAPP, CAPP, or MAPP designation:
+The application fee is the same — CAD $350 — whether you are applying for an AAPP, CAPP, or MAPP designation.
+The certification fee does not include membership.

 When will I find out if my application was successful?